Consoles

 Template Global Number

-The administrator can select a specific populated layout on the right side and perform the following action:
+You can select a specific populated layout on the right side and perform the following actions:

 -